Skip to main content

 Example: If something didn’t save, try entering the same data again and hitting save.
 Does the same thing happen every time?
 Does the same thing happen to all users?

-Step 2: Check Feature Behaviour and Documentation
+Step 2: Check feature behaviour and documentation

 • Review any relevant Help Center articles or tooltips inside the platform.